Skip to content

 EB-3

-Skilled workers with at least 2 years experience in their field
+Skilled workers with at least 2 years of experience in their field

-Bachelors Degree at least, with a job offer in the US.
-US employer must show a certificate that no US worker could have been found.
+Bachelor's Degree at least, with a job offer in the US.
+US employers must show a certificate that no US worker could have been found.

 EB-4